WEB Collection

 Root URLs

-• The root URL is the starting URL for the crawler.
-It requests this URL, indexes the content, and follows links from the URL.
+• The root URL is the main starting point for the crawler.
+It begins indexing from this page and follows the links found on it.

-• Make sure the root URL entered has regular HTML HREF links that the crawler can follow.
+• Ensure the root URL has standard HTML HREF links so the crawler can move through the site properly.

-• In the paths sub-tab, enter at least one root URL for the WEB Collection in the Root URLs.
+• In the Paths sub-tab, add at least one root URL in the Root URLs field for the WEB Collection to start crawling field.

 Allow/Disallow Paths

-• Allow/Disallow paths ensure the crawler can include or exclude URLs.
+• Allow/Disallow paths tell the crawler which URLs to include or skip.

 FieldDescription